maniospas/smoll/docs/std.md

 ```
 Potential errors:

+64. buffer size not divisible by vector rows
 16. arena is out of space
 3. division by zero
-61. can only place matrices on contiguous buffers
+62. can only place matrices on contiguous buffers
-62. cannot place matrices on buffer offsets
+63. cannot place matrices on buffer offsets
-63. buffer size not divisible by vector rows

 # mutvec
 ### mutvec - view a matrix as a vector